tc39/proposal-temporal/docs/duration.md

 It will cause units larger than `largestUnit` to be converted into smaller units, and units smaller than `largestUnit` to be converted into larger units as much as possible.
 For example, with `largestUnit: 'minutes'`, a duration of 1 hour and 125 seconds will be converted into a duration of 62 minutes and 5 seconds.
 These durations are equally long, so no rounding takes place, but they are expressed differently.
+This operation is called "balancing."

+For usage examples and a more complete explanation of how balancing works, see [Duration balancing](./balancing.md).

 A `largestUnit` value of `'auto'`, which is the default if only `smallestUnit` is given, means that `largestUnit` should be the largest nonzero unit in the duration that is larger than `smallestUnit`.
 (For example, in a duration of 3 days and 12 hours, `largestUnit: 'auto'` would mean the same as `largestUnit: 'days'`.)